 Q. Does TUPE protect against all change?

 A. No. Employers may propose measures to be consulted on, with an intent to seek agreement.
-The measures proposed in this case are:
+The measures proposed in this case were:

 - Pay date – proposed to change from 15th to 21st of the month;

 - Annual leave year – proposed to change to January-December (currently April-March);

 - Defined benefit pension scheme – contributions will cease and members will be able to transfer to a defined contribution scheme;

 - Location – it is intended for the London operation to move from Wyvil Court to Chiswick.

 Q. Is there a time limit on TUPE protection?